 Fisker Ocean drivetrains

 Fisker’s Ocean will be available with a range of power outputs, with exact figures and specs to be confirmed for the European models.
 However, expect the figures to range from around 300hp to 550hp.

 From launch, you’ll be able to pick one of two battery options.
 Exact charging rates and battery specs are to be confirmed, but the entry-level model will be capable of around 350 miles of range, with the other upping this to 390 miles – almost 400 miles from a single charge certainly isn’t bad.

 Fisker Ocean release date

-The Ocean is set to hit European markets from November this year, although UK dates are to be confirmed.
+The Ocean is set to enter production from November, although UK dates are to be confirmed.
 List prices will range from £35,000 to £60,000.
 We’ll bring you leasing plans as soon as they’re available.